kaylatg/cinema_e-booking_system/README.md

 PLEASE READ THE WHOLE README, THERE IS IMPORTANT INFORMATION HERE

-IMPORTANT: Make sure the frontend and backend repos are UP TO DATE!!! (your backend repo should be on master)
+IMPORTANT: Make sure the frontend and backend repos are UP TO DATE!!! (your backend repo should be on main)

 First, make sure you have the backend setup on your local machine
     - The MySQL Database has changed, it must be updated.